December 2024

 American Film Institute Silver Theater

-"AFI Silver After Dark" is a new series of midnight-style movies.
-The March film is Dune (David Lynch, 1984).
+"AFI Silver After Dark" is a series of midnight-style movies.
+The film for December is Black Christmas (1974) from Canada, also part of the Holiday movies.

 Freer Gallery of Art